aditya-azad/VizFlyt/README.md

 By leveraging pose from an external localization system, VizFlyt hallucinates onboard visual sensors using 3D Gaussian Splatting, achieving a 100Hz+ update rate for high-fidelity perception and control.
 This allows for safe and scalable Sim2Real validation, bridging the gap between simulation and real-world deployment.
 VizFlyt also supports an open-source and open-hardware curriculum for hands-on aerial robotics education. -->

 Autonomous aerial robots are becoming increasingly common, driving the need for hands-on courses that equip the next-generation workforce with practical skills.
-A reliable testbed is essential for such courses to be effective.We introduce **VizFlyt**, an open-source, perception-centric Hardware-In-The-Loop (HITL) photorealistic testing framework designed for aerial robotics education and research.
+A reliable testbed is essential for such courses to be effective.

+We introduce **VizFlyt**, an open-source, perception-centric Hardware-In-The-Loop (HITL) photorealistic testing framework designed for aerial robotics education and research.
 VizFlyt leverages 3D Gaussian Splatting to generate real-time, photorealistic visual sensor data using pose estimates from an external localization system.
 This approach enables safe and realistic autonomy testing—without the risk of crashes.

 With a system update rate exceeding 100Hz, VizFlyt offers a robust platform for developing and evaluating autonomy algorithms.
 Building on our experience in aerial robotics education, we also introduce an open-source and open-hardware curriculum based on VizFlyt to support future courses.
 We validate VizFlyt through real-world HITL experiments across various course projects, demonstrating its effectiveness and broad applicability.

 💡 Want to contribute?
 Whether it's new autonomy algorithms, sensor integrations, or datasets, VizFlyt thrives on community-driven innovation.
 Join us in advancing aerial robotics research!